-- · Observed the children and the care they received;
+- Observed the children and the care they received;

 - Talked to two children;

 - looked at a wide range of records;

-- · had discussion with the child minder;
+- had discussion with the child minder;

 - looked at responses from parents in respect of the care their children received in response to the questionnaires from the quality of care review.

-- Talked with one parent.
+- Talked with one parent on the telephone.